Logo BET BETTER PRO TERMINAL

 Player Props (High Alpha)

 Isolating individual skater or goalie performance.
-Highly exploitable against weak defenses or backup goalies.
+Highly exploitable against weak defences or backup goalies when role, ice time, and matchup are well-defined and the market hasn't fully priced the information.

 View Live Player Props